compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 ### Windows SSH Tunnel Configuration

 To set up a SSH Tunnel on a Windows machine, we use puTTY again.
 Open puTTY and fill out the host address in the first screen, like you do when connecting to the cluster.
+In this example you will have to replace `abel.uio.no` in the Host Name box:

 ![png](Jupyter_Notebook_Setup_files/08_puTTY1.png)

 Now, click on SSH on the left panel, and click on Tunnels.
 There are two boxes of interest here: `Source Port` and `Destination`.
 In `Source Port` you will put **your personal port #**.
 In `Destination` you should put `<compute_node>:<your_port_#>`.
 Now click "Add" and your tunnel info will appear in the empty window.
 Click "Open" and log in.

 ![png](Jupyter_Notebook_Setup_files/08_puTTY2.png)
+> **NB:** In this example you will need to replace `9001` with your personal port number and `localhost` with the name of your compute node.

 ### Mac/Linux SSH Tunnel Configuration

 SSH Tunnel on Mac/Linux can be established through the command line interface.
 Open a Terminal and run this command:

 ```
-ssh -N -f -L <my_port_#>:<compute_node>:<my_port_#> <username>@habanero.rcs.columbia.edu
+ssh -N -f -L <my_port_#>:<compute_node>:<my_port_#> <username>@abel.uio.no
 ```
 This will prompt you for your password (the password on the cluster).
 If you type the password correctly **it will look like nothing happened**, but this means it worked!
 If you think nothing happened you should not attempt to run it again because of panic, because if you run it twice you might see this error message:

 ```
 bind: Address already in use
 channel_setup_fwd_listener: cannot listen to port: 9000
 ```
 > **Note:** If you see this message ***it means your ssh tunnel is already running!!*** So you should celebrate!
 And not panic more because you got a (seeming) error message.

 ## Test your notebook connection (Run on your laptop)
 To test your jupyter notebook configuration you can open a new browser tab and go to:
 ```
 http://localhost:<my_port_#>
 ```
-You should see that your notebook server prompt you for your password before it gives you access.
+You should see that your notebook server prompts you for your password before it gives you access.
 This is the password that you entered above during when we used the `jupyter notebook password` command.
 If everything is working, and you type the password correctly, then you'll